Frisco & Irving Whiplash Treatment

 At this point, the head moves backward, hyperextending your muscles and ligaments in the opposite direction.
 Though car accidents are perhaps the most common, there are many other ways whiplash can occur.
 Take, for example, receiving a blow to the face; your head will likely suffer the same range of motion.

 Contact sports like martial arts or even football and hockey often experience accidents leading to whiplash.
 Any activity where you are moving fast, such as biking, horseback riding, or skating are commonly associated with whiplash as well.

 Stiffness of the neck coupled with pain, increasing pain when you try to move your neck, headaches originating at the base of your skull, shoulder pain, upper back pain, or tingling in the arms.
 Other less common symptoms can include having your vision blurred, problems with sleeping, irritability, and memory problems, and in some cases, even depression can occur.

 Is There a Treatment?

 While there is no silver bullet, usually a good rule of thumb is applying ice early.
 Over the counter pain meds like Tylenol may be used to manage the pain; if you are having muscle spasms, however, you may need something more substantial such as muscle relaxants, to be prescribed by your doctor.

 Up until very recently, the recommended course of action after whiplash was to wear a collar for a few days, this would allow the ligaments and muscles in your neck some rest.
 Recently, however, the trend is to start early movement instead.
-Your physical therapist or chiropractic care professional will be able to determine the best course of action for your injury; as everyone is different, each injury should be treated as such.
+Your physical therapist will be able to determine the best course of action for your injury; as everyone is different, each injury should be treated as such.